-This transit planner sees big things on the horizon for Marin.
+This bicycle and pedestrian transit planner sees big things on the horizon for Marin.

 Here in Marin, important projects he’s been involved with, recently completed or has in the planning process include improved bike and pedestrian access to SMART stations, a bike-and-pedestrian-friendly Miller Avenue in Mill Valley, an extension of the Samuel P. Taylor bike path to Point Reyes Station, bikeway improvements between Fairfax and San Rafael and a Safe Routes to School segment in San Anselmo.

 Jones is a third-generation Marinite: his grandfather moved to Fairfax in the 1920s.
 He grew up in San Rafael’s Bayside Acres neighborhood, graduated from San Rafael High School in 1973, and received his bachelor’s degree from UC Berkeley and a master’s degree in planning from George Washington University in Washington, D.C., in 1988.
 Now 62, he has two grown daughters and lives in Tiburon with Anne, his wife of 30 years.